olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 Some of the questions to help you:
 Why does the MPI_Send function say that the message has 6 elements?
-Why datatype is "hello!" ?
+What datatype is "hello!" ?
-Where is the message going?
+Where is the message coming from?

 ```bash
 #include <stdio.h>